w3c/wai-media-guide/planning.md

 ### More about Standards

 To learn more about WCAG standards for media, see [Understanding Guideline 1.2: Time-based Media](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media).

-This resource uses most WCAG terminology, with a few differences:
-* "time-based media" in WCAG = "audio and video media" in this resource.
-* "[https://www.w3.org/TR/WCAG#alt-time-based-mediadef alternative for time based media]" in WCAG" = "transcript" in this resource.

 ### Descriptive Transcripts